sciZer0/newdiscoveries/a/README.md

 More detail on this we will be getting throughout the way.

-Now, let’s start from the very beginning — from the "official" concept of Force.
+Now, let’s start from the very beginning — from the official concept of Force.

 Here is the most simple and simultaneously exact definition of Force: